martinlynge/bit-docs/content/tutorial/react-tutorial.md

 ## Modify Components

-You can modify the imported React component (`ui/button`) in the consuming project located locally (in thus tutorial the `import-button` project), and export it back to the remote scope.
+You can modify the imported React component (`ui/button`) in the consuming project located locally (in this tutorial the `import-button` project), and export it back to the remote scope.

 ### Initialize Bit in the consuming project